docker/docs/_includes/why_d4a.md

 allows you to ensure unused Docker resources such as old images are cleaned up automatically.
-The lifecycle of nodes is managed using auto-scaling groups or similar constructs, so that if a node enters an unhealthy state for unforeseen reasons, the node will be taken out of load balancer rotation and/or replaced automatically and all of its container tasks will be rescheduled.
+The lifecycle of nodes is managed using auto-scaling groups or similar constructs, so that if a node enters an unhealthy state for unforeseen reasons, the node is taken out of load balancer rotation and/or replaced automatically and all of its container tasks are rescheduled.

 These self-cleaning and self-healing properties are enabled by default and don't need configuration, so you can breathe easier as the risk of downtime is